QGIS Trigger Workflow for Madagascar#

 How to run the model#

-The QGIS Model Designer is a visual tool that allows users to create and edit a workflow with all tools available in QGIS that can be used repeatedly in a simple and time-efficient manner.
+The QGIS Model Designer is a visual tool that allows users to create and edit a workflow with all tools available in QGIS that can be used repeatedly in a simple and time-efficient manner, while ensuring reproducibility.
 It provides a graphical interface to build workflows by connecting geoprocessing tools and algorithms.
 The user can define inputs, outputs, and the flow of data between different processing steps.

-Purpose: In this step we set up the correct folder structure to make the analysis easier and to ensure consistent results.
+Purpose: This step outlines the recommended folder structure to simplify the analysis and ensure consistent, reproducible results.

 Tool: No special tools or programs are needed